volonbolon/volonbolon.github.io/_posts/2018-01-16-testing-with-mocks.markdown

 layout: post
 title: "Testing with mocks"
 date: 2018-01-16 13:43:31 GMT
-categories: swift ui test testing
+tags: swift ui test testing
 ---

 I love Objective-C. Swift is also wonderful, but Objective-C is spectacular.